tomy2105/KnowledgeNotes/cpp/cpp20.md

 using namespace std::ranges;

 auto a10DoubleEvens =
-	// create unbound view of numbers, actually iota is C++23 but let's keep it here iota(1) |
+	// create unbound view of numbers, actually iota seems to be C++23 but let's keep it here iota(1) |
 	// filter evens
 	filter([](int i) { cout << "Filter " << i << endl;  return i % 2 == 0; }) |